 Join me as I discuss some simple ways to make your backyard grass green in no time for the wedding.

-According to Living Boosts, fertilizing your backyard is one of the best ways to ensure grass grows green, healthy, and thick.
+According to Backyard Gardeners Network, fertilizing your backyard is one of the best ways to ensure grass grows green, healthy, and thick.
 Adding some fertilizer is a great way to ensure the grass has all the necessary nutrients to grow faster.

 But it’s not just about adding fertilizer.
 You need to add the right type of fertilizer that will support the rapid growth of grass.
 A 16-4-8 fertilizer is ideal to provide a burst of deep green color for grass with the right combination of nitrogen, phosphorus, and potassium.